modin-project/modin/docs/getting_started/using_modin/using_modin_cluster/using_modin_ray_cluster.rst

 Modin lets you instantly speed up your workflows with a large data by scaling pandas on a cluster.
 In this tutorial, we will use a 12.5 GB `big_yellow.csv` file that was created by concatenating a 200MB `NYC Taxi dataset`_ file 64 times.
-Preparing this file was provided as part of our `Modin's cluster setup config`_.
+Preparing this file was provided as part of our `Modin's Ray cluster setup config`_.

 If you want use another dataset in your own script, you should provide it to each of the cluster nodes in the same path.
 We recomnend doing this by customizing the